dluciv/clipfile/README.md

 * `clipboard` — readable (`< clipboard`), writeable (`> clipboard`) and appendable (`>> clipboard`) file, synchronizing with clipboard contents
 * `primary` (Linux only) — readable (and writable!) file wrom which primary (immediate) selection can be read

-`clipboard` file is even editable with some editors, which just do write file in-place:  MCEdit, and Vim work correctly.
+`clipboard` file is even editable with the most of editors, which just do write file in-place:  MCEdit, Vim, Emacs, Micro and Nano work correctly.
+Far Manager (in Both Windows and Unix) fails for now.

-The most editors fail though: Emacs, Micro, Nano, Far Manager (in Both Windows and Unix) claim about that file is changed on disk and periodically fail to load or save it.
+*Note: Emacs, Micro and Nano check file modification time and claim about file modification by external program periodically while editing, so by default clipfs does not update it.*

+TODO:

+* resolve Far Manager incompatibility
+* improve time modification ans switch it on by default

 ## Build